ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/NOTES.md

   `InvokeUpdate: !Ref InvokeUpdate`, which is threaded down from `root.yaml` → `main.yaml` and bumped on every `make deploy` (via `$$UUID` in the makefile) and by the partition-sync Step Function.
-  The same fix was applied to `AWSAuditManagerSetup` in `AuditAccountAuditManager.yaml`.